Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 )
 ```

-The component above receives the props 'playlistLists' which was made available to us by 'useStaticProps' method.
+The component above receives the props 'playlistLists' which was made available to us by the 'useStaticProps' method.
 Using the help of the props and since we have an array defined within our data, we can map through each song in the playlist and pass the props through to another component called 'Song'.

 The Song component is actually responsible for rendering our list in the view.
 The Song component looks something like this: